ponylang/rfcs/text/0000-template.md

 * Breaks existing code
 * Maintenance cost of added code
-* More complicated than what is implimented
+* More complicated than what is implemented

 # Alternatives